News & Bulletins

 Read our inaugural 2012-2013 newsletter.

-Professor Yohanan Petrovshky-Stern has published a new book, Beyond the Myth of the Shtetl: A New History of Jewish Life in East Europe (Princeton University Press, 2014).
+Professor Yohanan Petrovshky-Shtern has published a new book, Beyond the Myth of the Shtetl: A New History of Jewish Life in East Europe (Princeton University Press, 2014).
 The text challenges popular misconceptions of the shtetl, arguing that from the 1790s-1840s, the shtetl was a thriving community rivaling any other in Europe.
-Professor Petrovshky-Stern will be presenting a book talk on his work on March 19 at the YIVO Institute for Jewish Research in New York, New York.
+New York Times book review here.

 Professor Mira Balberg has also recently published a new book, Purity, Body, and Self in Early Rabbinic Literature (University of California Press, 2014).
 Her text explores how early rabbis reshaped biblical laws of ritual purity and impurity, creating a new idea of bodily self.
 Professor Rosen-Zvi of Tel-Aviv University called it "one of the smartest works on Mishna I have read."

 Professor Phyllis Lassner has been awarded the three year Diamond Jubilee International Visiting Fellowship at Southampton University, UK to support interdisciplinary collaborative work with Southampton University faculty based on her research combining Holocaust representation, World War II, and espionage fiction and film.
 In conjunction with the Parkes Institute for Jewish-non-Jewish Relations, Prof. Lassner will present public and faculty lectures, conduct graduate student seminars, and organize symposia and edited volumes of research.